steveshogren/blog-source/source/_posts/2015-02-09-unusual-reasons-why-clojure-is-a-delight.markdown

 One of the best claims about "traditional" Java OO is polymorphism.
 The ability to make an interface with concrete classes gives the powerful ability to replace behavior dynamically.
-The trouble is, the polymorphic dynamic dispatch is single dispatch - the decision of which method to call is limited to a single thing: the type of the callee.
+The trouble is, Java's polymorphic dynamic dispatch is single dispatch - the decision of which method to call is limited to a single thing: the type of the callee.
 If this was the only type of dynamic dispatch you ever knew of, it might be hard for you to consciously realize it was